-The North American-Trained PharmD (NTPD) Program is open to pharmacists who are licensed in the United States or Canada and are in good standing with the licensing agency.
-There is no minimum grade point average (GPA) to apply to the NTPD Program.
+In addition to the categories listed above, there is no minimum grade point average (GPA) to apply to the NTPD Program.
 University policies require background checks for all students upon admission.
 The Admissions Committee reserves the right to consider exceptions to admissions policies on a case-by-case basis.

 As a student of the University of Colorado Skaggs School of Pharmacy and Pharmaceutical Sciences, all NTPD students are subject to all school and program policies as our entry-level PharmD students, including the ethics and conduct code and academic advancement policies.
-A full list of these policies is located on the Program and School Policies and Procedures website page.
+A full list of these policies is located on the Policies and Procedures website page.

 To apply to the NTPD Program, applicants must complete ALL of the application materials listed below.
 All application materials are reviewed by the School of Pharmacy Admissions Committee.